Hentioe/Hentioe/README.md

 ### Future plan

 At present, I am planning to devote more energy to open source software, and make open source as part of a side business as much as possible.
-At the same time, I also look forward to a comfortable job (including remote).
+At the same time, I always look forward to a comfortable job (including remote).
 It is best for me to play freely, because it can reflect my best value.

 ![Hentioe's github stats](https://github-readme-stats.vercel.app/api?username=Hentioe&show_icons=true&icon_color=E0F63F&bg_color=30,57AECE,36F4FF&title_color=fff&text_color=fff)